Afghanistan: Blasts rock Kabul Airport | DW | 26.08.2021

 The twin blasts came after the US warned of a terror threat against the airport amid its ongoing evacuation and advised its citizens against travel to the airport.
 Intelligence warnings pointed towards Islamic State Khorasan (ISIS-K), but it is unknown at this time who is responsible for the blast.

-Emergency NGO, an Italian humanitarian organization, reports 30 patients arrived at their Kabul Surgical Center with six reportedly dead upon arrival.
+Emergency NGO, an Italian humanitarian organization, reports 60 arrived at their Kabul Surgical Center with six reportedly dead upon arrival.

 Afghan television network Tolo confirms several people have been taken to the hospital.